ramat84/vim/vim.md

 * Custom configuration, Stuff may vary
 * Colors might be off for you

-Note: Presentation available, Created with vim<br>Configuration for nvim, can be used in vim<br>Custom shortcuts<br>Fix colors with :checkhealth in nvim
+Note: Presentation available, Created with VIM<br>Configuration for nvim, can be used in VIM<br>Custom shortcuts<br>Fix colors with :checkhealth in nvim

 ---

-### Adventages
+# Adventages
 * Everything is very quick
 * Works the same on any OS
 * Can be accessed remotely with ease